 What is real estate development management software? | Rabbet

-Real estate development management software is a purpose-built platform that centralizes project budgets, draw management, capital reporting, and compliance workflows for real estate developers and their lenders.
+Real estate development management software is a purpose-built platform that centralizes project budgets, draw management and packaging, and portfolio reporting for real estate developers to help complete projects on time and on budget.

 Real estate development is complex by nature.
 Budgets shift.
 Approvals stall.
 Capital partners need answers.
+Nearly 90% of spreadsheets contain serious errors, according to research from the University of Hawaii — and construction professionals report spending significant time each week manually transferring data between disconnected systems.
 Somewhere between the initial pro forma and the final draw request, critical information gets scattered across spreadsheets, email chains, and shared drives.
 When no one has a clear picture of where the project actually stands, small budget variances compound and schedule slips become expensive ones.

 Real estate development management software solves that problem by giving developers a single, accurate view of every project — from first site visit to stabilization.
 Here's what that software actually does, and how it supports each stage of the project lifecycle.